HSouch/Uchu/docs/2DGeneration.md

 The galaxy settings in the example produce a standard galaxy with a low Sersic index.
 These values can be shifted and fine tuned.
 Please note that the model is not assigned with any curved brackets.
 Parameters are assigned in ```full_galaxy_plt()```.

+It is also important to know that different models require different parameters.
+Sersic models only require iffective intensity, effective radius, and the Sersic index, whereas a core-seric model requires more.